Generative Deep Learning and Signal Processing for Data Augmentation of Cardiac Auscultation Signals: Improving Model Robustness Using Synthetic Audio: Introduction

 There are current limitations that prevent robust classification results across multiple datasets.
 These include a lack of quality data and unbalanced datasets, with most data having lots of background noise, resulting in a low signal-to-noise ratio.
 There is also a limited amount of synchronised PCG and ECG recordings, which limits the effectiveness of algorithms, despite the large amounts of standalone ECG and some PCG data.
 Traditional augmentation approaches can help to overcome these issues, with augmentation being applied to existing signals~\cite{cinc_augment_2016}.
 This is somewhat lacking, however, as it does not always increase the out-of-distribution performance, leaving room for further approaches to address this issue.
 With recent advancements in conditional waveform generation using diffusion models~\cite{diffwave,wavegrad}, it is possible to extend previously ECG-only datasets by generating PCG signals conditioned from the ECG in these datasets.

 This work explores traditional augmentation approaches alongside the generation of synthetic signals, to create more robust classifiers of abnormal heart sounds.

 The main contributions of this work are summarised below: \begin{itemize} \item Development of a diffusion model to create PCG signals conditional on existing ECG signals, allowing additional data to be used from ECG datasets once the diffusion model has created the corresponding PCG signal.
-To the best of our knowledge, this is the first work using diffusion models to generate PCG signals. \item Traditional augmentation methods synchronised over the PCG and ECG signals and extensive methods beyond those utilised in other studies. \item Augmentation methods were applied to a previously top-performing model~\cite{milan} on the training-a dataset~\cite{cinc_nov16}, resulting in improvements of 2.5\% in accuracy, 4.1\% in balanced accuracy, 1.9\% in $F_1^+$ score, and 0.066 in Matthew's Correlation Coefficient (MCC).
+To the best of our knowledge, this is the first work using diffusion models to generate PCG signals. \item Traditional augmentation methods synchronised over the PCG and ECG signals and extensive methods beyond those utilised in other studies. \item Augmentation methods were applied to a top-performing model~\cite{milan} on the training-a dataset~\cite{cinc_nov16}, resulting in improvements of 2.5\% in accuracy, 4.1\% in balanced accuracy, 1.9\% in $F_1^+$ score, and 0.066 in Matthew's Correlation Coefficient (MCC).
 Additionally, when tested on the training-e dataset—where the model had not been trained on any of the dataset's data—there were notable improvements of 43.1\% in accuracy, 20.2\% in balanced accuracy, 27.1\% in $F_1^+$ score, and 0.297 in MCC. \end{itemize}

 The remainder of the paper is organised as follows.
-Background in PCG and ECG signals, model robustness, biomedical signal augmentation, and generative models are covered in Section 2.
-Following this, the methods and results are presented in Sections 3 and 4 before a discussion of the results in Section 5 and the final conclusions and further work are summarised in Section 6.
+Background in PCG and ECG {signals is covered in Section 2.
+Literature survey on model robustness, biomedical signal augmentation and generative models is presented in Section 3.} Following this, the methods and results are presented in Sections 4 and 5 before a discussion of the results in Section 6 and the final conclusions and further work are summarised in Section 7.